Anôsy: Madagascar Republic

 Madagascar gained independence by referendum in 1958.
-Political power of the new government was consolidated amongst the Imerina middle-class, and was challenged in 1971 by a peasant uprising in Toliara Province (which included the Anosy Region).
+Political power of the new government was consolidated amongst the Imerina middle-class, and was challenged in 1971 by a peasant uprising in Toliara Province (which included the Anôsy Region).
 Sisal production in Anosy peaked in 1964 but rapidly declined thereafter.
 Periwinkle plantations began, as did exports of seaweed to Japan and live lobsters to Europe.

 Student protests joined by a general strike and rioting led to a state of emergency, a military government fraught with ethnic coups, and the 1975 establishment of the Democratic Republic of Madagascar.
 This second republic pursued socialist reforms with the aims of achieving rapid economic and cultural development.
-In the 1980s, the rapid growth of Fort-Dauphin created deforestation in Anosy, which became a high-priority area for international conservation efforts.
+In the 1980s, the rapid growth of Fort-Dauphin created deforestation in Anôsy, which became a high-priority area for international conservation efforts.
 The World Wildlife Fund began working in Andohahela National Park.
 Meanwhile, QIT-Fer et Titane established an office in Fort-Dauphin and began a joint venture to mine ilmenite.

 Politically weakened by the dissolution of the Soviet Union, the socialist regime transitioned to the Third Republic of Madagascar in 1992.
 Ecotourism in Anosy grew rapidly in the early and mid-1990s, but temporarily collapsed during 2007–2009 due to the complete booking of Fort-Dauphin hotels for QMM employees and contractors.